Ila-inGit/HYP-WebProject-ANFOSSY-BAKULEVA-CAPPELLA-FAVARO/README.md

 # generate static project
 $ npm run generate

+# for the database connection:
+1)Create the database through PgAdmin
+2)SUSTITUTE THIS LINE IN THE FILE "db-conn" WITH YOUR DATABASE URL const db = new Sequelize('postgres://postgres:ADMIN@localhost:PORT/DATABASENAME');
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-FOR THE DATABASE CONNECTION:
-SUSTITUTE THIS LINE IN THE FILE "db-conn" WITH YOUR DATABASE URL
-const db = new Sequelize('postgres://postgres:ADMIN@localhost:PORT/DATABASENAME')